culturecode/stagehand/Readme.md

 ### #synced?

 Stagehand also adds a `synced?` method to ActiveRecord models to make it easy to display the sync status of a record in the UI.
-The method uses the `stagehand_sync_indicator` association to detect if a CommitEntry exists for the record.
+The method uses the `stagehand_unsynced_indicator` association to detect if a CommitEntry exists for the record.
 The association should be eager loaded to prevent n+1 queries whenever appropriate.